DavidBuchanan314/trumpogram/README.md

 The raw output can be found in `places.csv`.
 Since this data is somewhat messy and unpredictable, I processed it manually in a spreadsheet, `processed.ods`, before combining it with the geographical data (see below).
 Locations with fewer than 3 mentions were ignored entirely.
 I might fix this at some point, but I don't think it will have much impact on the final map.

+Note: Mentions of individual US states are not included in the US total.
+Otherwise it would probably be way too big...

 ## Corpus
 The corpus for this project was obtained from multiple sources (I might add more):